 If you lead a physically active lifestyle or have especially sweaty feet, you’re also more likely to develop an ingrown toenail.
 Fortunately, this common podiatric problem is relatively easy to treat.
-The team at Edmond Norman Foot and Ankle in Edmond, Norman, Chickasha, and Oklahoma City, Oklahoma, regularly works with patients of all ages to treat and relieve pain and other problems caused by ingrown toenails.
+The team at Edmond Norman Foot and Ankle in Edmond, and Norman, Oklahoma, regularly works with patients of all ages to treat and relieve pain and other problems caused by ingrown toenails.
 To request your consultation, call the office or click the online booking tool today.

 An ingrown toenail occurs when your toenail curves down and grows into the surrounding skin.
 This is in contrast to your nail growing out and away from your nail bed.

 As the condition progresses, your toe becomes red, swollen, and in some cases, infected.
 Ingrown toenails can occur on any of your toes, but they’re especially common on your big toes.

 The symptoms of an ingrown toenail depend on the severity of the condition.
 However, telltale signs include: